MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/assign-policies-users-and-groups.md

 To learn more, see [Get-CsBatchPolicyAssignmentOperation](/powershell/module/teams/get-csbatchpolicyassignmentoperation).

-## Remove a direct policy assignement
+## Remove a direct policy assignment

-You can remove a direct policy assignement from a user.
+You can remove a direct policy assignment from a user.
 This can be done to allow a group policy assignment to take effect.

-To remove a direct policy assignement
+To remove a direct policy assignment

 1. Go to **Users** > **Manage users**.
 1. Select the user whose policy assignment you want to remove.